pgeu/pgeu-system/docs/membership/membership.md

 Sender email
 : The email address used to send all membership related emails.

+Sender name
+: The name used as sender name for all membership related emails.

 Membership years
 : The number of years a membership is active for, after payment has completed.